Presale Questions:

 Please visit the DiskWarrior Requirements page for more information.

-• DiskWarrior 5.3 is compatible with Apple Macs equipped with the Apple Silicon M1 and M2 Processors.
+DiskWarrior 5.3 is compatible with Apple Macs equipped with Apple Silicon processors.

 Macs can read from and write to a variety of disk formats and many external disks come PC formatted from the factory.
 Did you reformat this drive when you first used it or did you use the drive as is?